-Indicates the presence of system voltage to ensure safety.
+The SEL-VIN indicates the presence of system voltage to ensure safety.

-Install in pad-mounted transformers, switchgear, and other underground distribution enclosures with basic insulating plugs or capacitive test points.
+You can install the SEL-VIN in pad-mounted transformers, switchgear, and other underground distribution enclosures with basic insulating plugs or capacitive test points.

-Three-phase version also available.
+A three-phase version is also available.
 Please consult SEL.